phnx-im/hpi-evolving-identity/documentation/src/concepts/evolving_identity.md

 Device A wants to change the state of the EID, for example an update of its key material.
 To do that, it creates an Evolvement and sends it to the Delivery Service (DS).
 The DS first sends the Evolvement to the Transcript which verifies and applies the Evolvement.
-Since the Evolvement is valid A and B then also receive the Evolvement and apply it to their local states.
+A and B then also receive the Evolvement and apply it to their local states.
 </figcaption>

 ## Client and Evolvements